 Comparing the Cost of LTO Versus Cloud Storage

-Cost calculators for comparing LTO to Cloud Storage have a tendency to be very simple or very complex.
-The simple ones generally compare hardware and tape costs to cloud storage costs and neglect things like personnel costs, maintenance costs, and so on.
-In the complex models you might see references to the cost of capital, interest on leasing equipment, depreciation, and the tax implications of buying equipment versus paying for a monthly subscription service.
+Cost calculators for comparing LTO to Cloud Storage tend to be either very simple or complex.
+The simple ones generally compare hardware and tape costs to cloud storage costs and neglect things like personnel costs, maintenance costs, etc. With a complex calculator, you might see references to the cost of capital, interest on leasing equipment, depreciation, and the tax implications of buying equipment versus paying for a monthly subscription service.

-The Backblaze LTO vs Cloud calculator is somewhere in between.
-The underlying model takes into account many factors, which we’ll get into in a moment, but if you are a Fortune 500 company with a warehouse full of tape robots, this model is not for you.
+The Backblaze LTO vs. Cloud Storage calculator falls somewhere in the middle.
+The underlying model considers many factors, which we’ll get into shortly, but if you are a Fortune 500 company with a warehouse full of tape robots, this model is not for you.

-Then you can use the slider to compare your total cost from 1 to 10 years.
-You can run the model as many times as you like under different scenarios.
+Use the built-in slider to compare your total cost from 1 to 10 years.
+You can run the model as often as you like under different scenarios.

 Assumptions Behind the Model

 - LTO Backup Model: We used the Grandfather-Father-Son (GFS) model.
 There are several others, but this was the most prevalent.
-If you use the “Tower of Hanoi” model for example, it uses fewer tapes and would lower the cost of the total LTO cost by some amount.
+The “Tower of Hanoi” model, for example, uses fewer tapes and would lower the total LTO cost by a certain amount.

 - Data Compression: We assumed a 2-1 compression ratio for the data stored on the LTO tapes.
-If your data is principally video or photos, you will most likely not use compression.
-As such, film studios and post-production houses will need to double the cost of the total LTO solution to compensate for the increased number of tapes, the increased number of LTO tape units, and increased personnel costs.
+You may not use compression if your data is primarily video or photos.
+Therefore, film studios and post-production houses will need to double the cost of the total LTO solution to compensate for more tapes, the increased number of LTO tape units, and increased personnel costs.

-- Data Retention: We used a 30 day retention period as this is common in the GFS model.
-If you keep your incremental tapes/data for 2 weeks, then you would lower the number of tapes needed for incremental backups, but you would also lower the amount of incremental data you keep in the cloud storage system.
+- Data Retention: We used a 30-day retention period, which is common in the GFS model.
+If you keep your incremental tapes/data for two weeks, then you would lower the number of tapes needed for incremental backups, but you would also lower the amount of incremental data you keep in the cloud storage system.

-- Tape Units: There are a wide variety of LTO tape systems.
-You can increase or decrease the total LTO cost based on the systems you are using.
-For example, you are considering the purchase of an LTO tape system which reads/writes up to 5 tapes simultaneously.
-That system is more expensive and has higher maintenance costs, but it also would mean you would have to purchase fewer tape units.
+- Tape Units: A wide variety of LTO tape systems exist.
+You can increase or decrease the total LTO cost based on your system.
+For example, you are considering the purchase of an LTO tape system that reads/writes up to 5 tapes simultaneously.
+That system is more expensive and has higher maintenance costs, but it also means you would have to purchase fewer tape units.

 - LTO-8 Tape Units: We used LTO-8 tape units as they are the currently available LTO system most likely to be around in 10 years.

-- Tape Migration: We made no provision for migration from an unsupported LTO version to a supported LTO version.
-During the next 10 years, many users with older LTO systems will find it likely they will have to migrate to newer systems as LTO only supports 2 generations back and is currently offering a new generation every 2 years.
+- Tape Migration: We disregarded the option of migration from an unsupported LTO version to a supported LTO version.
+During the next ten years, many users with older LTO systems will need to migrate to a new system as LTO only supports two generations back and currently offers a new version every two years.

-- Pickup Cost: The cost of having your tapes picked up so they are offsite.
+- Pickup Cost: The cost of transporting your tapes offsite.
 This cost can vary widely based on geography and service level.
-Our assumption of the cost is $60 per week or $3,120/year.
-You can adjust the LTO total cost according to your particular circumstances.
+We assume the price to be $115 per week or $6,000 per year.
+You can adjust the LTO total cost according to your situation.